routerworld3/wiki_vp/scratchpad/lstio/01_k8_lstio_concepts.md

 * **Standard K8s** is like a house with a front door for every room.
 * **Istio** is like a hotel with one lobby (Gateway) and a concierge (VirtualService) who tells you which room to go to.

-How comfortable do you feel with the "Selector" concept?
-That's usually where most networking bugs hide.